 - if harvesting tree ferns, the name of harvester, the number of ferns and the period of time for harvesting

-- if clearing land: the identity, number and location of any threatened vegetation species and a removal plan
+- if clearing land: the identity, number and location of any threatened native vegetation community and details of replacement or development works

 - if harvesting timber, the name of the timber processor

-- the period that forest practices will be carried out.
+- the period that forest practices will be carried out and the period for which the plan is to remain in force.